 (b) the need for the continuation of the functions of the Authority and any group, committee, council or panel established under section 25(1); and

-(c) such other matters as appear to him to be relevant to the operation and effectiveness of this Act.
+(c) such other matters as appear to the Minister to be relevant to the operation and effectiveness of this Act.

-(2) The Minister shall prepare a report based on his review made under subsection (1) and shall, as soon as practicable after the preparation thereof, cause the report to be laid before each House of Parliament.
+(2) The Minister shall prepare a report based on the review made under subsection (1) and shall, as soon as practicable after the preparation thereof, cause the report to be laid before each House of Parliament.

+[Section 124 amended: No. 40 of 2020 s.
+111(1).]

 Part IX — Transitional

 Division 1 — Transitional provisions for Environmental Protection Act 1986